A Answers (3)

 American Dental Association answeredWhat you eat affects the air you exhale.
 Once the food is absorbed into the bloodstream, it is transferred to the lungs, where it is expelled.
 Brushing, flossing and mouthwash will only mask the odor temporarily.
 Odors continue until the body eliminates the food.

-Jonathan B. Levine, DMD, Dentistry, answeredMany different foods encourage bad breath.
+Jonathan B. Levine, DMD, Dentist, answeredMany different foods encourage bad breath.
 Some are obvious; others may influence you to change your usual menu selections.

 - High-protein foods: Bacteria love glomming onto proteins, so high-protein foods contribute generously to halitosis.
 Top contenders are fish, red meat and beans.